MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/net-application-performance-monitoring-template.md

 ## Monitoring performed by the .NET application performance monitoring template

 By default, the  **.NET Application Performance Monitoring**  template configures the following monitoring.
-You can be enable, disable, and modify monitors in the **Advanced Configuration**  page of the **.NET Application Performance Monitoring** template.
+You can enable, disable, and modify monitors in the **Advanced Configuration**  page of the **.NET Application Performance Monitoring** template.

 | Monitor description | Default values |
 | --- | --- |